Teeth are remarkably strong, but they can chip, crack (fracture) or break. This can happen in several ways:

 Treatment options to fix a chipped tooth…

 Our dentists at Partners In Dental Health will examine and assess the condition of the tooth.
 Achipped tooth may not need repair.
 We may choose to smooth any sharp edges with a polishing instrument.
 We also can bond the tooth with a filling material called resin composite (white tooth colored fill) after any weakened and unsupported tooth enamel is removed.
 If the tooth happens to be fractured through the enamel and into the dentin (the next layer of the tooth), it will likely cause temperature sensitivity especially to cold.
 The tooth often will need a crown to protect the tooth and prevent the crack from getting worse.
 A dental crown is a tooth-shaped “cap” that is placed over a tooth to cover the tooth to restore its shape and size, strength, and improve its appearance.
 If the fractured tooth caused damage to the pulp (nerve and other live tissues), you may also need a root canal.
 A root canal is a treatment used to repair and save a tooth that is badly decayed or becomes infected.
 So if your chipped tooth starts to give you pain, give us a call immediately.
-Dr’s Kent and Davis are all experienced in preforming composite fillings, root canal therapy and crowns if necessary.
+The Dr’s are experienced in preforming composite fillings, root canal therapy and crowns if necessary.